Gravitational-wave parameter inference with the Newman-Penrose scalar $\psi_4$: Parameter inference and model selection on simulated signals

 \subsection{Results on simulated signals}

 Table \ref{tab:injections} shows the natural log Bayes factor ($\log\cal{B}$) and the maximum log likelihood ($\log{\cal{L}}_{\text{max}}$) recovered by each of our analyses for each of our two types of injections.
-First, we note that in both cases, the analyses making use of strain waveforms $h_\text{F(NF)}$ and the corresponding second-order finite differenced waveforms $\delta^2 h_\text{F(NF)}$ yield equivalent results, corroborating that our formalism does not introduce any artefacts.
+First, we note that in both cases, the analyses making use of strain waveforms $h_\text{F(NF)}$ and the corresponding second-order finite differenced waveforms $\delta^2 h_\text{F(NF)}$ yield equivalent results even for SNRs of 60, corroborating that our formalism does not introduce any artefacts.
 This means \textit{there is no fundamental reason to prefer an analysis based on strain}.
-Therefore, given that the $\Psi_4$ waveforms obtained directly from $\psi_4$ waveforms contain one less layer of systematic errors, in the following we use the results based on the injection and recovery of $\Psi_4$ itself as our reference results.
-We will assume that any difference between these and other analyses is due to artefacts arising from the integration of $\psi_4(t)$ to obtain $h(t)$.
+Therefore, given that the $\Psi_4$ waveforms, directly obtained from $\psi_4$, avoid a complete layer of systematic errors, in the following we use the results based on the injection and recovery of $\Psi_4$ itself as our reference results. \ncor{Since we checked above that sampling errors introduce maximal uncertainties in the Bayes Factors of $\simeq 0.5$ (irrelevant for the purpose of model selection), we will assume that any significant difference between our reference analysis and the remaining ones are due to artefacts arising from the integration of $\psi_4(t)$ to obtain $h(t)$.}